mtask/CollectiFOR/collect/README.md

 ./dist/collect -c config.yaml --capture -d "/dev/sda" -dh "localhost"
 ```

 Module requires `pv` on the local system and `dd` on remote system.
-Note that with remote ssh usage the module requires root login or passwordless sudo and it skips host key verification.
+Note that with remote ssh usage the module requires ssh key authentication, root login or passwordless sudo, and it skips host key verification.

 ### Capture module | network